Meteosource/pymeteosource/README.md

 meteosource = Meteosource(YOUR_API_KEY, YOUR_TIER)
 ```

-## Get the weather forecast
+## Get the weather data

+Using `pymeteosource`, you can get weather forecasts or archive weather data (if you have a paid subscription).

+### Forecast
 To get the weather data for given place, use `get_point_forecast()` method of the `Meteosource` object.
 You have to specify either the coordinates of the place (`lat` + `lon`) or the `place_id`.
 Detailed description of the parameters can be found in the [API documentation](https://www.meteosource.com/documentation).

 Note that the default timezone is always `UTC`, as opposed to the API itself (which defaults to the point's local timezone).
 This is because the library always queries the API for the `UTC` timezone to avoid ambiguous datetimes problems.
 If you specify a different timezone, the library still requests the API for `UTC`, and then converts the datetimes to desired timezone.

-Note, that all time strings from the API response are converted to timezone-aware `datetime`s.
+Note, that all time strings from the API response are converted to timezone-aware `datetime` objects.

 ```python
 from pymeteosource.types import sections, langs, units